AaronBarbosa12/MinitaurE_ROS/README.md

 catkin_make
 ```

+4. Modify the bashrc on BOTH COMPUTERS so that the ROS_IP ROS_MASTER_URI and ROS_HOSTNAME_IP have the correct values

 ## How To Use This Package
 1. Make sure you're connected to the network of the lidar and that of the MINITAUR_COMPUTER